grimmpp/home-assistant-eltako/README.md

 * [Home Assistant Community Store](https://hacs.xyz/) is needed to be able to install this repository.
 It allows you to install custom_components.
 * [Eltako14Bus Python Library](https://github.com/grimmpp/eltako14bus) is used by Home Assistant Eltako Integration for serial communication for device Eltako FAM14 and FGW14-USB.
 * [Python EnOcean](https://github.com/kipe/enocean) is used by Home Assistant Eltako Integration for serial communication for device USB300.
+* [esp2_gateway_adapter](https://github.com/grimmpp/esp2_gateway_adapter) is an adapter so that ESP3 can be made compatible to the rest of the integration which works on ESP2.

 # Useful Home Assistant Addons